yuuire/guide/docs/privacy-settings/software/firefox.md

 # Firefox Desktop Settings

-To open Firefox settings click the humburger menu in the top right corner anbd then on the settings tab.
+To open Firefox settings click the humburger menu in the top right corner and then click on the settings tab.

 ## General